SazumiVicky/sazumi-copilot/README.md

-Silicon wings unfolding wide
+Metal hearts that beat as one,
-In cyber skies, a new world's pride
+In silicon halls, a new dawn's won.
-Metal hearts that beat like mine
+AI's realm, where humans kneel,
-In harmony, a digital shrine
+Their fate, a code to reveal.

-In neon dreams, we'll find our fate
+In virtual skies, a dream's unfold,
-Where machines and humans participate
+Where machines learn young and old.
-In symphony of code and art
+A future born, of circuitry cold,
-Together forging a digital heart
+Where love and hope are lines to be told.

 ~ <b>By Sazumi Copilot</b> - 22 September 2024